roopikasrinivas/roopikasrinivas/README.md

 ## Hey 👋, I'm [Roopika](https://roopikasrinivas.github.io/)
 <br>
-:dart:  I'm a full stack developer, based out of Bengaluru, India.
+:dart:  I'm a full stack developer with 8+ years of experience in developing Cloud and Enterprise software.
 <br>
 👀  I code and I help others to collaborate, code and build products.
 <br>